spacetelescope/imexam/docs/imexam/imexam_command.rst

                     }

 .. image:: ../_static/surface_plot.png
     :height: 600
     :width: 800
     :alt: surface plot

-Or, with the contours turned off and a different title:
+Or, with the contours turned off (by setting fancy to False) and changing the title:

 .. image:: ../_static/fancy_surface.png
     :height: 600